kanishka-sehrawat/Library-Management-System/README.md

 ```

-**query for:CTAS: Creating a new table active_members containing members who have issued at least one book in the last 6 months.**
+**query for:Creating a new table active_members containing members who have issued at least one book in the last 6 months.**
 ```sql
 CREATE TABLE active_members
 AS